 Sauce Robert is a finished brown mustard sauce made with onions, mustard, and white wine simmered in a basic demi-glace.
-It is an ideal accompaniment for grilled pork and other meat dishes, but you may also enjoy it on roasted vegetables.
+The French sauce is an ideal accompaniment for grilled pork and other meat dishes, but you may also enjoy it on roasted vegetables.

-Sauce Robert rarely appears on restaurant menus today, and it seems many modern chefs aren't familiar with it or prefer to call their brown mustard sauce by a different name.
-To its credit, the sauce is so delicious that it has evolved very little from its origins centuries ago.
-You should definitely try it yourself to see what the modern culinary world is missing.
+Sauce Robert rarely appears on restaurant menus today, and it seems many modern chefs aren't familiar with it or prefer to call the brown mustard sauce by a different name.
+It is still considered a classic savory sauce and has evolved little from its origins centuries ago.
+Make your own sauce Robert to see why it has stood the test of time.

-In a heavy-bottomed saucepan, melt the butter and cook the onions until soft and translucent, but don't let them turn brown.
+In a heavy-bottomed saucepan, melt the butter and cook the onions over medium heat until soft and translucent.
+Don't let them turn brown.

 Add the wine.
-Heat until the liquid boils, then lower the heat a bit and continue simmering until the liquid has reduced by two-thirds.
+Bring to a boil, then lower the heat a bit and continue simmering until the liquid has reduced by two-thirds.

 Add the demi-glace, then lower heat to a simmer and reduce for about 10 minutes.

-Strain through a mesh strainer, add the mustard and the sugar-lemon mixture.
-Serve right away.
+Strain through a mesh strainer.
+Add the mustard and the sugar-lemon mixture and mix well.
+Serve immediately.

 Origins of Sauce Robert